ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 IEEE 802 node identifiers, others do not).
 As a result, generation on demand can be completely automated, and used for a variety of purposes.
-The UUID generation algorithm described here supports very high allocation rates of up to 10 million per second per machine if necessary, so that they could even be used as transaction IDs.
+The UUID generation algorithm described here supports very high allocation rates of up to 10 million per second per machine or more if necessary, so that they could even be used as transaction IDs.

 UUIDs are of a fixed size (128 bits), which is reasonably small